Carbon Neutral Biogas

 Our mission is to build, own, and operate the cleanest, and most efficient fleet of cargo ships in the world.

-Forward Ships, with its patented IP Kamsarmax design and simplicity of design, enables the adoption of liquefied natural gas (LNG) as the fuel of choice for ships at a global scale.
-Forward Ships has applied existing and tested technology to design a cargo ship that emits up to 35% less CO2, 80% less NOx, 99% less SOx, 99% less particulate matter (PM) than conventional ships, and that can produce up to 50% savings in fuel costs.
-Forward Ships is the result of Project Forward, a five-year R&D effort led by Arista Shipping.
+Forward Ships, with its patented IP Kamsarmax design and simplicity of design, has applied existing and tested technology to design a cargo ship that emits up to 35% less CO2, 80% less NOx, 99% less SOx, 99% less particulate matter (PM) than conventional ships, and that can produce up to 50% savings in fuel costs.
+Forward Ships is the result of Project Forward, a five-year R&D effort led by our founder, Alex Panagopulos.

 With its futureproof design, Forward Ships is taking the lead in meeting IMO's 2050 emissions' reduction targets.

-EXISTING & TESTED ENGINES & TECHNOLOGY - PROVEN DESIGN, READY TO BE BUILT.
+EXISTING & TESTED ENGINE TECHNOLOGY - PROVEN DESIGN, READY TO BE BUILT.

-Forward Ships has applied existing and tested technology to design a bulk carrier ship that emits up to 35% less CO2, 80% less NOx, 99% less SOx, 99% less particulate matter (PM) than conventional ships.
+Forward Ships has applied existing and tested technology to design a Kamsarmax bulk carrier ship that emits up to 35% less CO2, 80% less NOx, 99% less SOx, 99% less particulate matter (PM) than conventional ships of similar size.

 Technology convergence, and Forward Ships’ clever approach, has enabled functionality which made our concept financially viable way, for the first time.